 The compact and affordable Mini Delta from Monoprice is easy to use right out of the box.
 The machine comes fully assembled, and does not have a power strip for you to turn on.
 You can plug the printer in, and the printer comes to life.

 However, the printer has some issues with some blurry sectors of plastic when completing layers.
-Still, the 3D printer has a heating bed that does a good job at printing unsupporting overhangs/spans than printers that cost around 20 times as much.
+Still, the 3D printer has a heating bed that does an excellent job at printing unsupporting overhangs/spans than printers that cost around 20 times as much.

 Ranked third on our list is the Geeetech Pro W Printer.
 The printer has a quick release nozzle system that helps with printing the 3D model.
 The nozzle has a ceramic shell, which is used to reduce the thermal loss and keep your heat’s exterior at least 100 degrees Celsius.